cald3r/cald3r/README.md

 - 📫 How to reach me - here
 - 😄 Pronouns: he/him
 <h3 align='center'> About Me </h3>
-<p align='center'>I am Calder, and I am very new to GitHub.
+<p align='center' color='green'>I am Calder, and I am very new to GitHub.
 I like to play video games and edit videos and photos as hobbies.
 I enjoy messing around with graphic design and multimedia tools.</p>
 <